Avocado Mango Salsa = Mangolicious!

 Here are a couple of hints: I’ve wasted a lot of time over the years looking for red mangoes because I thought red = ripe.
 WRONG!.
 Color does NOT indicate ripeness so the green is as good as the red ones just as long as they “give a little” when gently squeezed (kind of like the avocado).
 If too hard, pull out that brown paper bag, set the mango inside and wait a day or two.

 The other reason mangoes don’t make it into people’s grocery cart is because of that big darned pit in the middle of it.
-This video is handy for learning how to slice a mango just right.
+This How to Cut a Mango video is handy for learning how to slice a mango just right.

-As for the other ingredients–lime, jalapeno, onion, cilantro, olive oil–too many antioxidants to count.
+As for the other ingredients–lime, jalapeno, onion, cilantro, olive oil–so much vitamin C with too many antioxidants to count.
 It all adds up to deliciousness.

 Avocado Mango Salsa